-Benefit Description You pay Ambulance (cont.)
-High Option Standard Option Not covered: • Trips we determine are not medically necessary All charges All charges • Transportation by car, taxi, bus, gurney van, wheelchair van, minivan and any other type of transportation, even if it is the only way to travel to a provider or facility
+Benefit Description You pay Ambulance High Option Standard Option Basic Option Licensed ambulance service when medically necessary. \$100 per trip \$125 per trip \$150 per trip Notes:See Section 5(c) for non-emergency service.Trip means any time an ambulance is summoned on your behalf.
+Not covered: Trips we determine are not medically necessary Transportation by car, taxi, bus, gurney van, wheelchair van, minivan and any other type of transportation, even if it is the only way to travel to a provider or facility All charges All charges All charges